(Sub)linear kernels for edge modification problems towards structured graph classes: Sublinear kernel for the Clique + Independent set deletion problem

 Finally, one can easily show that Rule~\ref{clique-lowdegree} can be adapted for the \cliqueedit{} problem by modifying the constant.
-One the other hand, it seems that Rules~\ref{clique-logdegree} and~\ref{clique-highdensity} do not readily generalize to \cliqueedit{}, therefore we were not able to obtain a $O(k/\log k)$ kernel for this problem.
-However, it is an easy exercise to show that we can weaken them in order to obtain a kernel with at most $k/c$ vertices for any possible constant $c > 1$, at the cost of a running time in $O(n^c)$.
+On the other hand, it seems that Rules~\ref{clique-logdegree} and~\ref{clique-highdensity} do not readily generalize to \cliqueedit{}, therefore we were not able to obtain an $O(k/\log k)$ kernel for this problem.
+However, it is an easy exercise to show that we can weaken them to obtain a kernel with at most $k/c$ vertices for any possible constant $c > 1$, at the cost of a running time in $O(n^c)$.